rchillyard/Number/README.md

 See the worksheets for hands-on examples of the library in action.

-For version histor and migration notes, see the [HISTORY](docs/HISTORY.md).
+For version history and migration notes, see the [HISTORY](docs/HISTORY.md).